BurntSushi/goim/README.md

 Database (IMDb)](http://www.imdb.com).
 Goim automatically downloads IMDb's data [in plain text format](http://www.imdb.com/interfaces) and loads it into a relational database.
-Goim can then interact with the data in the database in various ways, including general purpose searching, fuzzy (Levenshtein) searching, naming TV series episode files, etc.
+Goim can then interact with the data in the database in various ways, fuzzy (with trigrams) searching, naming TV series episode files, etc.

 Goim currently supports both SQLite and PostgreSQL.
 By default, it uses SQLite.
 For Goim, SQLite is slower and smaller while PostgreSQL is faster and larger.
 SQLite is intended to be a convenience, whereas usage with PostgreSQL should be fast.
+Notably, fuzzy searching with trigrams only works with PostgreSQL.
+(SQLite still supports wild card searching.)

 Under construction